deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 If that was as bad as it ever got, Bruuk could live with that.
 Balls, it weren’t as if he smelled like sweet-herb and summergrass all the time, either.

-Wild’s arrival *did* mean larger meal prep and food supply concerns.
+Wilde’s arrival *did* mean larger meal prep and food supply concerns.
 In fact he’d be eating about as big as Bruuk probably, which meant the two of them together would be eating more than the rest of the crew combined...and that was assuming they remained sedentary.
 Bruuk was fond of his weights like any good brownfur, so *that* weren’t fuckin’ happening, and he doubted Wilde was keen on sleeping the journey away, either.
 Bruuk had laid in enough stores to pack to their pantry full from corner to corner, and secreted as much away in auxiliary storage as he could reasonably fit.
 Hopefully, it would be enough.

 His leisure time was going to shrink dramatically, he could tell.

 Bruuk prided himself on cooking good, hearty meals that any species could enjoy.
-In Wild’s case, he’d asked Urgug to order appropriate supplements for an athletic Human.
+In Wilde’s case, he’d asked Urgug to order appropriate supplements for an athletic Human.
 That was probably unnecessary given that most of his ingredients were Earthling species---Cimbrean was a dominant agricultural exporter precisely because Human crops were so rich and nutritious---but Bruuk didn’t know for sure, and in any case he wasn’t keen on sharing his own protein power and such.
 On a multi-species crew, little details like that were *important.*

 Mercifully, when mealtime came around, Wilde had showered and changed into clean clothes.
 He used an unperfumed laundry detergent, but his body wash was heavy with a woody, slightly spicy fragrance that clashed with the aroma of the day’s dish, and Bruuk just *knew* it was going to linger in the ablutions facility.